Boulder

 Boulder has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects that could impact this region: Lynas Rare Earths Processing Facility, Goldfields Pipeline Renewal (Stage 1), Kalgoorlie-Boulder Water Bank Project, and Workers Lifestyle Village.
+AreaSearch has identified two projects likely impacting the area: Lynas Rare Earths Processing Facility, Goldfields Pipeline Renewal (Stage 1), Kalgoorlie-Boulder Water Bank Project, and Workers Lifestyle Village.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.